-The City of McKinney, Texas (the "City" or "Issuer") \$26,700,000\ Waterworks and Sewer System Revenue Refunding and Improvement Bonds, Series 2025 (the "Bonds") are being issued pursuant to the Constitution and laws of the State of Texas, particularly Chapters 1207, 1371 and 1502, Texas Government Code, as amended, and an ordinance authorizing their issue and sale (the "Bond Ordinance") adopted by the City Council on March 18, 2025.
-In the Bond Ordinance, the City Council delegated to designated officers of the City (each a "Pricing Officer"), pursuant to certain provisions of Texas Government Code, Chapters 1207 and 1371, as amended, the authority to effect the sale of the Bonds and to establish certain terms related to the issuance and sale of the Bonds.
-The terms of sale will be included in a "Pricing Certificate" relating to the Bonds which will be executed by a Pricing Officer and will complete the sale of the Bonds (the Bond Ordinance as supplemented by the Pricing Certificate is referred to as the "Ordinance").
-(See "THE BONDS - Authority for Issuance" herein.)
+Authority for Issuance . . .
+The 2025A Bonds are being issued pursuant to the Constitution and laws of the State of Texas, including Chapters 1331 and 1371, Texas Government Code, as amended, the City's Home-Rule Charter, and an ordinance authorizing their issuance (the "Bond Ordinance") adopted by the City Council of the City (the "City Council") on March 18, 2025.

+In the Bond Ordinance, the City Council delegated to a designated officer of the City (a "Pricing Officer"), the authority to effect the sale of the 2025A Bonds, and to establish certain terms related to the issuance and sale of the 2025A Bonds.
+The terms of sale will be included in the "2025A Bond Pricing Certificate" which will be executed by a Pricing Officer and will complete the sale of the 2025A Bonds (the Bond Ordinance as supplemented by the 2025A Bond Pricing Certificate, and together with the 2025B Bond Pricing Certificate, the Certificate Ordinance and the Certificate Pricing Certificate (as these terms are hereinafter defined) is referred to herein as the "Ordinance").
+(See "THE OBLIGATIONS - Authority for Issuance" herein.)